LauritsSkov/Find_introgressed_segments/README.md

 python Keeptrack_of_introgressed.py -demography=Demography1.yaml
 ```

 First look at the Demography1.yaml.
-There are multiple introgression events from Neanderthals and Denisovans.
+There are multiple introgression events Denisovans.
 This script will keep track of them.
+Note that you need a sequenced denisova population and the name has to start with "Seq_".

 Run the script to produce the following output of introgressed segments: